ofekbarshalom/Python/Fluppy_Bird_AI/README.md

 - **Fitness Function:** Birds earn fitness points for surviving longer and passing through pipes.
 The fittest birds are selected for the next generation, with mutations introduced to improve performance.

 - **NEAT Configuration:** The project uses the `config-feedforward.txt` file to configure how the NEAT algorithm runs.
-This file includes parameters such as population size, mutation rates, and network structure.

 ## Configuring NEAT